biboyd/SALSA/README.md

 For more detailed description see the [installation guide](https://salsa.readthedocs.io/en/latest/installation.html).

 ## Getting Started
 For an annotated example [go here](https://salsa.readthedocs.io/en/latest/annotated_example.html).
+Or lanuch an interactive jupyter hosted on Binder, [here](https://mybinder.org/v2/gh/biboyd/SALSA/master?filepath=notebooks%2FExample_notebook.ipynb).

 The easiest way to get started is use `salsa.generate_catalog()`.
 This simply takes the dataset, number of light rays to make, directory to save those light rays, a list of ions and some other optional parameters.
 This creates a number lightrays and then extracts absorbers for each ion and returns a `pandas.DataFrame` that can then be further analyzed.